-It’s that time of year again.
-Time for spring cleaning!
+It’s that time of year again — spring cleaning!
 Time to declutter, organize, and sanitize our homes for the new year.
-Here are some spring cleaning tips that combine advice from the zero waste movement to help you reduce your carbon footprint while organizing your home.
+Here are some spring cleaning tips that combine advice from the zero-waste movement to help you reduce your carbon footprint while organizing your home.

 For example, you can use those old t-shirts as reusable cleaning cloths or repurpose them into reusable shopping bags.

 Many cleaners purchased at the store are made using petroleum and rely on carbon-intensive shipping to transport them halfway around the world before they even make it to your home.
 All this adds up to thousands of pounds of greenhouse gas emissions.
 Save money and time by making many cleaners at home with everyday, non-toxic kitchen items that are just as effective as the store-bought alternatives.
 Here are some recipes to try at home:

 - Natural drain cleaner

 - Interior and exterior window cleaner

 Clean up your energy with no-cost community solar.Check availability